DataStax-Academy/kubecon2020/README.md

 # 3. Scaling up and down
 ### ✅  Get current running config
 For many basic config options you can change values in the values.yaml file.
-Next we will scale our cluster using this method.
+We will not be using this method today but it is important to understand.
+If you want to learn more the docs can be found [here](https://helm.sh/docs/chart_best_practices/values/)

 First lets check what our current running values are using the `helm get manifest k8ssandra-cluster-a` command.
 This command is used to expose all the current running values in the system.